What can you do with a sociology degree?

 In the final year, students will usually conduct a piece of sociological research, which will draw on the research skills learnt during the course.

-What should I study at high school if I want to study a sociology degree?
+What should I study if I want to study a sociology degree?

 There are no essential subjects that should be studied to guarantee a place on a sociology degree.
 Most universities will look to see if a student has previously studied sociology but as not all schools offer it, it is not deemed a requirement.

-Subjects that will be useful however, are sociology, psychology, history, geography and media studies.
+Other subjects that will be useful however, are psychology, history, geography and media studies.
 Any humanities or social science subject that requires analytical and research skills will be useful.
 However, this list is not prescriptive and it is always worth checking out what your university of choice will ask for and which grades.